 The Nebraska state sales and use tax rate is 5.5%.
-Many cities have also adopted a local sales and use tax with rates that vary from 0.5% to 2% throughout the state.
-As a result, you will see the use of different tax rates in the examples.
+Cities and counties may have also adopted a local sales and use tax with rates that vary from 0.5% to 2% throughout the state.
+These local rates may change quarterly and are identified on our website at Local Sales and Use Tax Rates.
 Generally, the point of delivery will determine the rate of the tax that applies.
-To verify the correct sales tax rate for a particular delivery address, you may use the Tax Rate Finder located on the Department's website.
+To verify the correct sales tax rate for a particular delivery address, you may use the Sales Tax Rate Finder located on the DOR's website.

-This guidance document is advisory in nature but is binding on the Nebraska Department of Revenue (Department) until amended.
-A guidance document does not include internal procedural documents that only affect the internal operations of the Department and does not impose additional requirements or penalties on regulated parties or include confidential information or rules and regulations made in accordance with the Administrative Procedure Act.
+This guidance document is advisory in nature but is binding on the Nebraska Department of Revenue (DOR) until amended.
+A guidance document does not include internal procedural documents that only affect the internal operations of the DOR and does not impose additional requirements or penalties on regulated parties or include confidential information or rules and regulations made in accordance with the Administrative Procedure Act.
 If you believe that this guidance document imposes additional requirements or penalties on regulated parties, you may request a review of the document.

 This guidance document may change with updated information or added examples.
-The Department recommends you do not print this document.
-Instead, sign up for the subscription service at revenue.nebraska.gov to get updates on your topics of interest.
+DOR recommends you do not print this document.
+Instead, sign up for the subscription service [include a link here to https://public.govdelivery.com/accounts/NEREV/subscriber/new] at revenue.nebraska.gov to get updates on your topics of interest.